-Please note that for 2020 entry, all applicants must have their GCSE before applying, as pending GCSE grades will not be considered.
+Please note all applicants must have their GCSE before applying, as pending GCSE grades will not be considered.

 2. UCAS application scoring

-The Multiple Mini Interviews are compulsory for Home/EU applicants to both programmes.
-Candidates must attend in order to be considered for an offer.
-The next Multiple Mini Interviews will be held between 13th – 21st February 2020.
-It is not possible for us to offer interviews outside of these dates.
+Interviews are compulsory for all applicants to both programmes.
+Candidates must attend an interview in order to be considered for an offer.
+They are typically held in February.

 Applying to our NHS courses